-The Office of Accessibility Resources celebrates access, equity, and inclusion—elements of a strong liberal arts education that are embraced by Stonehill College.
+Accessibility Services celebrates access, equity, and inclusion—elements of a strong liberal arts education that are embraced by Stonehill College.
 Appreciating that disability is integral to the diversity of our campus, we partner with students, faculty, and staff to create a community that welcomes and encourages the full participation of people with disabilities in all aspects of campus life.

 The Office of Intercultural Affairs helps to lead Stonehill College in creating both a diverse and inclusive community.
 We believe in the inherent dignity of each person and seek to affirm, honor and embrace the differences that shape a more robust living and learning community.